AntonVanAssche/date-time-inserter.nvim/README.md

   `12-31-2022 at 11:59 AM`).
 - **`show_seconds`**: Set `true` to include seconds (e.g., `true` → `11:59:41 AM`).

-If you do not configure Date Time Inserter or leave certain settings unconfigured, it will use its default settings for those settings.
+If you do not configure DateTimeInserter or leave certain settings unconfigured, it will use its default settings for those settings.

 ## Usage